 Pain in Childbirth as a Metaphor

-The majority of the references to childbirth in the Bible are used as a metaphor for scenarios involving men, ironically, in their fear and sufferings, typically resulting from their sin.
+The majority of the references to birth pain in the Bible are used as a metaphor for scenarios involving men, ironically, in their fear and sufferings, typically resulting from their sin.

 “When the kings joined forces, when they advanced together, they saw her and were astounded; they fled in terror.
 Trembling seized them there, pain like that of a woman in labor.”
 Psalm 48:4-6